-- 27.1 The following arrangements are specifically put in place to minimise the likelihood of any staff or pupils picking up undesirable diseases, ailments or other health problems: - We teach our pupils about the importance of hygiene and keeping their hands clean. - For full and specific details regarding hygiene in school during the covid-19 period, please refer to the Whole-School Covid-19 Risk Assessment, and the First Aid Policy.
+- 27.1 The following arrangements are specifically put in place to minimise the likelihood of any staff or pupils picking up undesirable diseases, ailments or other health problems: - We teach our pupils about the importance of hygiene and keeping their hands clean. - For full and specific details regarding hygiene in school during the covid-19 period, please refer to the Whole-School Covid-19 Risk Assessment, and the First Aid Policy. - We have a daily cleaning schedule to cover all areas accessible by pupils.
+Only safetyapproved cleaning materials are used. - Our toilet facilities have a particularly high standard of hygiene arrangements in the way they are cleaned on a daily basis and in the facilities provided for washing and drying - Sanitary disposal units are placed in girls and staff toilets. - We provide all protective clothing and equipment as necessary when dealing with any issues of hygiene or cross-contamination, including suitable disposal facilities where appropriate.

-- We have a daily cleaning schedule to cover all areas accessible by pupils.
-Only safety-approved cleaning materials are used. - We provide a nappy changing unit and nappy disposal bin. - Our toilet facilities have a particularly high standard of hygiene arrangements in the way they are cleaned on a daily basis and in the facilities provided for washing and drying - Sanitary disposal units are placed in Year 5 and 6 and staff toilets. - We provide all protective clothing and equipment as necessary when dealing with any issues of hygiene or cross-contamination, including suitable disposal facilities where appropriate. - All food and drink kept on the premises are stored safely and appropriately.
+- All food and drink kept on the premises are stored safely and appropriately.
 Our refrigerators are kept clean and at a temperature recommended for safe storage.
 This is checked on a daily basis. - Pets and animals (except for guide dogs) are strictly forbidden inside the premises during term time.
 Dogs, for example, must remain with their owner outside the school gates at all times and under full control by means of a suitable lead or restraint.